 int MyFunc(int, float, char); // valid

-Furthermore, when your arguments are pointers to functions, C has a special syntax where you don’t need to put parentheses around the argument’s name:
+On top of that, when your arguments are pointers to functions, C has a special shorthand where you don’t need parentheses around the argument’s name:

 int MyFunc(int (*func)(int)); // valid